stephanie0324/leetcode/Data Structure/Array/1_Array_101/01_Array_Basics_of_Array.md

 ### 2.5.2 delete element of $i$ th index
 1. check if $i$ is valid
-2. pop $i$th val, and move the i+1 elements to the left
+2. pop $i$ th val, and move the i+1 elements to the left
 3. len(Arr) = len(Arr)-1
 > #### Time complexity: O(N).
 <p align="center">